boffinHouse/rawblock/tutorials/js/01-basic-module.md

 //rb.live.register registers the Component class and defines the component name.
 The class is then added to the `rb.components` namespace (i.e. `rb.components.clearinput`). rb.live.register('slimheader', SlimHeader);

+//call rb.live.init in your main file to start rawblock.
+//rb.live.init();
 ```

 ## SlimHeader JS Class